-- SUPER-GROUP Volume 4 Gatefold Cover
+- SUPER-GROUP Volume 4 release, with Gatefold Album Cover

 “Led Zeppelin II” is the second studio album by the English rock band Led Zeppelin, released in October 1969 on Atlantic Records.
 Recording sessions for the album took place at several locations in the United Kingdom and North America from January to August 1969.
 This web page has photos of album covers, inner sleeves, record labels together with production details, musicians and track-listing.